Altova MapForce offers unparalleled power and flexibility for advanced data mapping, conversion, and transformation.

 When you add a JSON or JSON5 file to a JSON mapping, MapForce detects automatically whether it is a schema or instance file.
 For JSON or JSON5 instance files, MapForce prompts you to browse for a schema or generate one automatically.
 MapForce uses the JSON or JSON5 schema to build the structure of the component.

 A JSON or JSON5 schema can allow multiple types to occur at the same location.
 In such cases, the MapForce component displays separate structure nodes for all basic types that can occur at that location.

 MapForce also supports arrays in JSON components.
 If an array has different types of items in the JSON schema (for example, both strings and numbers), MapForce displays an "item" node for each item type.
 When writing to a JSON file, this lets you create arrays containing items of different types.

-MapForce includes powerful support for database mapping, including mapping between any of database data and XML, flat files, EDI, Excel (OOXML), XBRL, Web services, and even other database formats.
+MapForce includes powerful support for database mapping, including mapping between any of database data and XML, JSON, flat files, EDI, Excel (OOXML), XBRL, Web services, and even other database formats.

 When you load a database structure in the design window, MapForce automatically interprets the database schema, lets you pick available database tables and views, and recognizes table relationships.